 - 7th – 9th November 2025: Fiddle Technique @ Rydal Hall

-Bookings for the first three courses above are now open.
-Get in touch to be sent a booking form, or to request notification when the remaining courses go on sale.
+Bookings for the all of the above courses above are now open.
+Get in touch to be sent a booking form, or to request further information.

 Prices for all courses in 2025 will £402 per person and the fee includes all tuition and full learning resources, two nights in single occupancy bedrooms (many of which are en suite), all food and daytime refreshments.